telerik/winforms-docs/richtexteditor/document-elements/raddocument.md

 * SectionBreakType.*EvenPage* - analogically, the next section will start on the next even page.

->note The distribution of the document content in sections is only visible when the document is in *Paged* layout mode.
+>tip The distribution of the document content in sections is only visible when the document is in *Paged* layout mode.
 Furthermore, the sections and section breaks can be persisted in XAML, docx and RTF.
 If you export the document to HTML or plain text, the section breaks will be lost.
 >

 # See Also